Table of Contents

 Here’s where you explain why you are the best person for the job/university.
 Show off your professional skills and convince the reader that you are a better fit than the other applicants.

 The body of the letter generally consists of 2 paragraphs.
-Make sure you structure it in a proper chronology and that the cover letter depicts a few important aspects about you-
+Make sure you structure it in a proper chronology.
+At the same time, ensure to include a few important aspects about you-

 - Your achievements should be highlighted well and positioned as to how they make you an ideal fit.